- Special Events

 In August of 2004, The Friendship School, a regional multicultural magnet preschool, opened its doors and the superintendent of schools in Waterford Randall Collins caught wind of Carelot’s reputation and called to personally ask them to please consider submitting a bid proposal to create the before and after school program within the school.
 The 2004/2005 bid was won by Carelot who created the Carelot Clubhouse at The Friendship School.
 After a successful first year the contract was once again put out to bid and was awarded to Carelot, over more than six competitors, for a three year term.
 The program is still operated at The Friendship School providing care to numerous families.

 In March of 2007, Carelot began the process of opening Carelot Killingly, the third full service learning center in the Carelot Family.
-Under the direction of Carelot’s Vice President of Development and Marketing, Melissa Bergeron, the center opened in September 2007 with a capacity of 112 children.
+Under the direction of Carelot’s Vice President of Development and Marketing, Melissa Collins, the center opened in September 2007 with a capacity of 112 children.
 Carelot Brooklyn was found in the spring of 2007 just after the construction of the Killingly program began.
 This site previously served as a center and with upgrades added to meet the Carelot Standards opened in July 2007 with a capacity of 44 children.
 Carelot has operated Before and After School programs in the towns of Waterford and Griswold public school systems since 2007.
-In 2009, Carelot added Play and Learn in Chaplin, CT to its Carelot family of centers and was contracted with the New London Public School district to operate a new Before and After School program at Harbor School.
+In 2009, Carelot added Play and Learn in Chaplin, CT to its Carelot family of centers and was contracted with the New London Public School district to operate a new Before and After School program.
 The New London program currently operates before and after care at Winthrop School and an aftercare program at Nathan Hale School with children from Harbor and Jennings bussed to Nathan Hale.

 Carelot Children’s Center continues to provide a quality program for children ages three months to twelve years.
 All of our centers operate using the standards set forth by the National Association for the Education of Young Children (NAEYC).
-All of our centers currently hold certification from the organization.
 Carelot prides itself on community collaborations being a part of their well thought out and internally developed curriculum.
 The centers and programs all provide a warm, loving atmosphere for children to learn, grow and explore at their own individual pace while be supported by a professional team of individuals dedicated to early childhood education.